Tirol Austria Travel Guide

 Explore historical sites and rural villages outside of Innsbruck.

 Tratzberg Castle (Jenbach): A well-preserved Renaissance castle near Schwaz.
-Schwaz Silver Mine: A past silver mine offering tours into the underground world of medieval miners.
+Schwaz Silver Mine: A past silver mine offering tours into the underground world of the medieval period miners.

 Alpbach: Known for its traditional timber architecture and as the venue for the European Forum Alpbach.
 It offers picturesque village charm.

 Visit the Schwaz Silver Mine to experience the history of medieval mining.
-This site has guided tours, descending into the historical workings.
+This location has guided tours, descending into the historical workings.

 Tratzberg Castle is a window into Renaissance aristocratic life with its well-preserved interiors and abundant heritage.
 Guided tours are available.